TRACKING THE PROMISES:

 "Canadian Training and Advisory Team"

 Status: The Canadian government is currently less well equipped to lead in training for UN peacekeeping since so few Canadian military personnel have deployed in such operations over the past two decades.
-In addition, the training and education within the Canadian Armed Forces on UN peacekeeping has also declined, with the number of activities less than a quarter of what they were in 2005 – see study: Dorn and Libben, Preparing for Peace (2018, html or pdf) or the longer 2015 version (htmlpdf).
+In addition, the training and education within the Canadian Armed Forces on UN peacekeeping has also declined substantially, with the number of activities less than a quarter of what they were in 2005 – see study: Dorn and Libben, Preparing for Peace (2018, html or pdf) or the longer 2015 version (htmlpdf).
 The closure of the Pearson Centre in 2013 left Canada without a place to train military, police and civilians together.
-The Peace Support Training Centre or PSTC in Kingston only trains miliitary personnel.
-And peace ops are a small fraction of its efforts: just one course out of nine.
+The Peace Support Training Centre or PSTC in Kingston only trains miliitary personnel and peace ops are only a small fraction of its efforts: just one course out of nine.
 The training is done on an individual not unit level, and is mostly at the tactical level.

 The Government announced on 29 May 2018, the International Day of UN Peacekeepers, financial contributions for peacekeeping training to two institutions: École de Maintien de la Paix Alioune Blondin Beye de Bamako or EMP Bamako, and Peace Operations Training Institute or POTI, which is US-based.
 Each institution was offered $1 million.
-This does not demonstrate international leadership in training but it does assist these two particular institutions financially.
+This does not demonstrate international leadership in training, but it does assist these two particular institutions financially.

 As part of the Elsie Initiative for women in peace operations, Canada has helped train police women in Zambia, and military women in Ghana.
 This programme was announced in November 2017 but did not start the actual training programmes unitl the new century.
 Canada also provided training for "engagement teams" (first female and then mixed).

 The United Nations was counting on Canada to provide trainers for its courses at the Regional Services Centre Entebbe or RSCE in October 2018 but Canada did not send the promised trainers.
-Also, Canadian assistance to the Women's Outreach Course of the UN Signals Academy or UNSA, located at RSCE, has not yet materialized, even though the Elsie Initiative would seem to be an ideal source of funds, given the Initiative's goal of increasing women's participation in peacekeeping.
+Also, Canadian assistance to the Women's Outreach Course of the UN Signals Academy or UNSA, located at RSCE, has not yet materialized, even though the Elsie Initiative would seem to be an logical source of funds, given the Initiative's goal of increasing women's participation in peacekeeping.

-Canada has provided $500,000 to the UN for a Joint Operations Centre or JOC simulation ("mock JOC") that is to enhance training in Entebe.
+Canada has provided $500,000 to the UN for a Joint Operations Centre or JOC simulation ("mock JOC") to enhance training in Entebe.
 Canada also helped establish UN Engagement Platoon training courses in Entebbe (pdf).

 INTELLECTUAL/POLITICAL/POLICY CONTRIBUTIONS^